raphbibus/handbook/README.md

 - [File an issue](https://github.com/cookiefactory/handbook/issues/new)
 - [Change the Markdown file directly](https://drive.google.com/file/d/17vDMpXjCLpqcbsRqIx-KOYiW0sg94TyO/view?usp=sharing)

 ### Where goes what?

+- All markdown goes into `/src`
-- All files go in assets
+- All files go into `/assets`
 - Stay plain text when possible
 - test

+### How does it go live?

+- We're using mdBook to render this handbook on `insert domain once live`
+- Once your changes have arrived in the main branch, they will be deployed